Hoda Kotb: Family

-In 2005, Kotb married former University of New Orleans tennis coach, Burzis Kanga.
+In 2005, Kotb married University of New Orleans tennis coach Burzis Kanga.
 The marriage ended in divorce in 2008.

 Kotb began a relationship with New York financier Joel Schiffman in 2013.
+On February 21, 2017, Kotb announced on Today that she had adopted a baby girl named Haley Joy Kotb.
+On April 16, 2019, Kotb came on Today via phone to announce she had adopted a second baby girl named Hope Catherine Kotb.
 On November 25, 2019, Kotb announced live on Today that she was engaged to Schiffman.
 On January 31, 2022, Kotb announced during the fourth hour of Today (Hoda & Jenna) that she and Schiffman had ended their engagement and would focus on co-parenting as friends.

-On February 21, 2017, Kotb announced on Today that she had adopted a baby girl named Haley Joy Kotb.
-On April 16, 2019, Kotb came on Today via phone to announce she had adopted a second baby girl named Hope Catherine Kotb.

-Health
+Health problems

 In March 2007, Kotb underwent a mastectomy and reconstructive surgery for breast cancer and has since become an advocate for breast cancer awareness.
 Kotb allowed Today cameras to follow her throughout her cancer battle.
-After she was declared cancer-free, she has continued to document and use the story on the show to raise awareness for breast cancer.
+She was declared cancer-free and continued to document and use the story on the show to raise awareness for breast cancer.

-On January 6, 2022, Kotb announced she tested positive for COVID-19.
-Although she received two vaccine doses and a booster shot, Kotb told Today that she was experiencing mild symptoms and was feeling well while isolating at home.